In this post, I would like to share a walkthrough of the Shared Machine from Hack the Box

 At last, we managed to obtain the key on /dev/shm directory

-Finally, we got the SSH private key and copy-paste on our attacker’s machine
+Finally, we got the SSH private key and copy-paste to our attacker’s machine

 However, we didn’t know any user to use for the SSH private key